Why is Freeze Dried Dog Food For Your Dog’s Bug Out Bag a Good Idea?

 When you prepare for emergencies with your pet in mind, you won’t have to leave her or him behind.
 There are advantages to having a well-trained dog with you in a survival situation.
 They offer companionship, warmth on cold nights, and a large can dog provides a degree of protection.

 Packing items in a backpack for your dog is not enough.
-You have to train your dog to be comfortable carrying their bug out bag.
+You have to train your dog to be comfortable carrying its bug-out bag.

 Training and Conditioning for You and Your Dog in an Emergency

-Your dog can and should carry its bag in an emergency; doing this gives them a sense of purpose.
+Your dog can and should carry its bag in an emergency, giving them a sense of purpose.

 You can practice conditioning yourself and your dog by gradually increasing the length of your walks and going camping with your dog.
-The more you and your dog practice carrying a bug out bag and dog backpack, the easier it will be to travel with your dog in an emergency or survival situation.
+The more you and your dog practice carrying a bug-out dog backpack filled with freeze-dried dog food and other items, the easier it will be to travel with your dog in an emergency or survival situation.

-Make sure to train your dog to carry their backpack on and off the lease.
+Make sure to train your dog to carry its backpack on and off the lease.

-Below are tips for selecting a backpack for your dog, as well as the items that will need to go into your dog’s emergency bag.
+Below are tips for selecting a backpack for your dog and the items that must go into your dog’s emergency bag.

 A good backpack should be comfortable for your dog to wear for an extended time.
-It should be padded, with different compartments for designated items, have two separate bags, adjustable straps, and the harness in the middle.
-The straps should allow for a better fit when your dog is carrying something heavier on one side.
-The straps should bring up one side a little higher or lower for the right balance.
+It should be padded, with different compartments for designated items, have two separate bags on each side, adjustable straps, and a harness in the middle.
+The straps should allow for a better fit when your dog carries something heavier on one side.
+The straps should raise one side slightly higher or lower for the right balance.

 Don’t forget to select a backpack for your dog designated for their weight and look at the warranty.
 Is there a lifetime guaranteed against any rips, breaks, or tears in the fabric or stitching?